There are two ways to find your customer account in Zuora Billing or Zuora Payments:

 If only a single word is entered then this will be searched for in both First Name and Last Name fields.

 Specifying a search type allows you to narrow the range of results your searches generate.
-To select the search type that you wish to use, e.g., Starts With, click the highlighted field next to the Type label.
+To select the search type that you want to use, for example, Starts With, click the highlighted field next to the Type label.

 Your selected search type will be remembered between sessions as the default option for future searches.